Engineer In Training (EI)

 - Prepares reports, specifications, schedules and permitting for projects.

-- Assists upper level engineers as directed while developing engineering skills.
+- Assists experienced engineers as directed while developing specialized engineering skills.

 - Participates in proactive team efforts to achieve departmental and company goals.

 - Complies with all safety policies, practices, and procedures.